Paradise-Pi/ParadisePi/docs/docs/user-guide/deploying/pi.md

 To begin deploying on a Raspberry Pi, setup a fresh install of Raspberry Pi OS and install node.js.
 Guides are available online, we found [this one](https://www.makersupplies.sg/blogs/tutorials/how-to-install-node-js-and-npm-on-the-raspberry-pi) useful.

-Then clone the Paradise Pi repository
+Then clone the Paradise repository

 ```bash
 git clone https://github.com/paradise-pi/paradisepi